gyrogovernance/science/docs/Findings/Analysis_3D_6DOF_Proof.md

 ## Abstract

-We present a formal proof that the Common Governance Model (CGM) axioms CS1–CS7 uniquely determine exactly three spatial dimensions with six degrees of freedom.
-The proof proceeds through three lemmas: (1) the rotational DOF lemma establishes that UNA's gyrocommutativity requirement forces exactly three rotational generators via SU(2) uniqueness, (2) the translational DOF lemma shows that ONA's bi-gyrogroup consistency requires exactly three translational parameters via semidirect product structure, and (3) the non-existence theorem demonstrates that both n = 2 and n ≥ 4 spatial dimensions violate the closure constraint δ = π - (π/2 + π/4 + π/4) = 0 combined with the modal depth requirements encoded in CS1–CS7.
-The proof is constructive, relying only on standard Lie group theory and the gyrogroup axiomatics of Ungar.
-No empirical parameters or adjustable constants appear; all results follow by logical necessity from the CS axioms.
+We present a formal proof that the Common Governance Model (CGM) foundational assumption and lemmas constitute the operational requirements that uniquely characterize exactly three spatial dimensions with six degrees of freedom.
+The proof proceeds through three lemmas: (1) the rotational DOF lemma establishes that UNA's gyrocommutativity requirement forces exactly three rotational generators via SU(2) uniqueness, (2) the translational DOF lemma shows that ONA's bi-gyrogroup consistency requires exactly three translational parameters via semidirect product structure, and (3) the non-existence theorem demonstrates that both n = 2 and n ≥ 4 spatial dimensions violate the closure constraint δ = π - (π/2 + π/4 + π/4) = 0 combined with the modal depth requirements.
+The characterization is constructive, relying only on standard Lie group theory and the gyrogroup axiomatics of Ungar.
+No empirical parameters or adjustable constants appear; all results follow by logical necessity from the foundational assumption and lemmas.

 ## 1. Introduction

-The Common Governance Model posits seven axioms CS1–CS7 that encode:
+The Common Governance Model posits one foundational assumption (CS) and four lemmas (UNA, ONA, BU, Memory) that encode:
-- CS1, CS2: Asymmetry between left and right transitions at the horizon constant S
+- CS: Asymmetry between left and right transitions at the horizon constant S
+- UNA: Non-absoluteness of two-step equality
-- CS3, CS5: Non-absoluteness of two-step commutation
+- ONA: Non-absoluteness of two-step inequality
-- CS4, CS6: Bridge axioms connecting unity, opposition, and equality
-- CS7: Absoluteness of four-step commutation
+- BU: Absoluteness of four-step commutation
+- Memory: Balance implies reconstruction of prior states

-From these axioms, three theorems follow:
+From these, the following lemmas follow:
-- UNA (⊢ ¬□U): Unity is non-absolute
+- UNA (¬□E): Unity is non-absolute
-- ONA (⊢ ¬□O): Opposition is non-absolute
+- ONA (¬□¬E): Opposition is non-absolute
-- BU (⊢ □B): Balance is universal
+- BU (□B): Balance is universal

-This document proves that these axioms and theorems uniquely determine n = 3 spatial dimensions with d = 6 total degrees of freedom (3 rotational + 3 translational).
+This document proves that the foundational assumption and lemmas constitute the operational requirements that uniquely characterize n = 3 spatial dimensions with d = 6 total degrees of freedom (3 rotational + 3 translational).

+### Framework Integration

+This analysis is part of a unified framework comprising three interconnected components:

+1. **Axiomatization** (Z3 SMT verification): Establishes logical consistency, independence, and entailment structure of the foundational assumption and lemmas via Kripke frames.

+2. **Hilbert Space Representation** (GNS construction): Realizes modal operators as unitaries on L²(S², dΩ), verifies the system numerically, and confirms BCH scaling predictions.

+3. **3D/6DoF Characterization** (Lie-theoretic proof): Shows that the foundational assumption and lemmas uniquely characterize n=3 spatial dimensions and d=6 degrees of freedom via BCH constraints, simplicity requirements, and gyrotriangle closure.

+These three analyses form a complete verification chain:

+- **Logical** (modal axioms) → **Analytic** (Hilbert operators) → **Geometric** (3D space)

+Each analysis validates the others, establishing CGM as a mathematically rigorous framework characterizing spatial structure from operational principles.

 ## 2. Preliminaries